Maxuss7/Maxuss7/README.md

 # 👋 Hi, I'm Max

-I want to become a Backend-Python Dev / DevOps Engineer or both :0.
+I want to become a DevOps Engineer.
 I'm second year MIREA student and also currently in Sber's School 21.

 ---